 St. Petersburg Medicaid Attorney

 Suppose long-term nursing home care is suddenly needed for a loved one in a crises situation.
-Or what if, one day, you need to be placed in a nursing home?
+Or what if, one day, you need to be placed in assisted living or a nursing home?
 How would you pay for it?